 - Second, make sure you have a plan for retirement.
 If you understand your needs, you will be better prepared to understand which option is right for you if you do receive a lump sum offer.
 Because these offers usually have a limited window for election, it will be more difficult to make an educated and informed decision without knowing, in advance, your total retirement financial picture.
 Using Fidelity Income Strategy Evaluator® (login required) and Retirement Income Planner can get you started.

-If you do receive an offer, review it with a trusted financial adviser.
+If you do receive a lump sum payment offer, review it with a trusted financial adviser.
 Everyone’s circumstances are different.
 What is right for your friend, neighbor, coworker, or relative may not be right for you.